RibirX/Polestar/cli/README.md

 ### `help` command

-And you can input `help` get all commands.
+And you can input `help` to get all commands:

 ```txt
 Welcome to Polestar!